 The .SXDEV files may be relocated to the plugins\devices directory in which case they become a built-in device.
-Currently, you should not expect binary compatibility between versions.
+Although binary compatibility between versions is not guaranteed, .sxdev files created using an older SIMetrix version will nearly always work correctly with a newer SIMetrix version.
 A Verilog-A license is required to load a .sxdev file.